NeuroTechX/ntx_slack_archive/_montreal.md

  >250 Hz, recorded for 20 seconds and averaged over 10 trials.
 I already developed an algorithm to detect ASSR online, As soon as my setup is fully functionnal, i'll flip this in an online decoding demo

+5/17/2017 11:01 PM

+ **fred-simard** :

+ >and this the channel in Pz, as suggested by yannick i will be trying Oz next time